pimotte/nomic/README.md

 **336** *Everyone, get in here!*

-One PR should remain open for at least 24 hours, regardless of what other rules specify, before it can be merged, unless unanimity in votes is achieved before this time.
+A PR should remain open for at least 24 hours, regardless of what other rules specify, before it can be merged, unless unanimity in votes is achieved before this time.